IamMiracleAlex/acme-products/readme.md

 # Intro
 An application to load about 500,000 rows of csv data into the database, full CRUD operations and advanced search and filters.
-Also solves the server timeout error when uploading via the browser on a server
+Also solves the server timeout error when uploading via the browser on a server (By integrating with AWS)

 # Local Setup
 1.  clone the repository